Grupo Posadas: History

 In 2012, Grupo Posadas sold its South American brands Caesar and Caesar Business to Accor Hotels.
 This appears to be a refocusing on the Mexican hospitality industry.

+In October 2021, Grupo Posadas filed for Chapter 11 bankruptcy protection in the US in an effort to stabilize its financial challenges and problems further escalated by the COVID-19 pandemic.

 Fiesta Rewards

 Fiesta Rewards is Grupo Posada's frequent traveler program for its hospitality brands.